1alessandro1/ZTE-MC7010/README.md

-# This is a repository with all informations about Outdoor 5G CPE ZTE MC7010 family
+# This is a repository with all informations about ZTE MC7010 (Outdoor 5G CPE) family

 # HW revisions (currently known)
 There are 5 types of HW revision avaliable on the market, some may be also avaliable but never seen on my own :)